spray/spray/docs/project-info/current-versions.rst

 - | *spray* |1.0| is built against Scala 2.9.3 and Akka 2.0.5.
   | It's sources live in the `release/1.0`_ branch of the *spray* repository.
+  | (Note that 1.0-M8 suffered from a regression in *spray-routing* and has been superseded by 1.0-M8.1)

 - | *spray* |1.1| is built against Scala 2.10.2 and Akka 2.1.4.
   | It's sources live in the `release/1.1`_ branch of the *spray* repository.